Machu Picchu in February

 Circuit 4 – Lower Circuit + Huchuy Picchu

-Safer and more manageable than Huayna Picchu during rainy season.
+Safer and more manageable than Huayna Picchu during the rainy season.

 Are Huayna Picchu and Machu Picchu Mountain Open in February?